Download the jLog User’s Guide (PDF)

 Note that the WAS Report now handles the Primary Administrative Subdivision of many countries (e.g. CA, CH, BE, DE, DK, FR, NL, PT).

-Select 'Mixed', 'CW' or 'SSB', etc. to change the view for the different frequencies.
+Select 'Mixed', 'CW', 'SSB' or 'Dig' to change the view for the different frequencies and show the corresponding totals in the status row (bottom).

 Show all log entries matching a selected state, e.g. to select the entry to be used as proof of contact.
 The result is displayed in the lower part of the Main Log Window.